 Trading below cash takes place when the market capitalization of a company is lower than its cash holdings net of liabilities.
-It is a term often used in investment.
+It is a term often used in the investment industry.
 Such a situation usually happens to companies with uncertain or pessimistic outlooks.

 - Trading below cash takes place when the market capitalization of a company is lower than its cash holdings net of liabilities.

-- When a stock is trading below cash, it indicates that the market is pessimistic with the company’s business outlook and values the stock less in a going concern compared to liquidation.
+- When a stock is trading below cash, it indicates that the market is pessimistic with the company’s business outlook and values the stock less as a going concern compared to liquidation.

 - It is rare to see stocks trading below cash in a bull market, but it happens more commonly in a bear market or industries with high cash burn rates and uncertain returns (e.g., IT and biotechnology).

 The market value of a company’s equity does not match its book value most of the time.
 The market value is more volatile, impacted by market sentiment and analysts’ forecasts.

 When a company is trading below cash, it means the company’s total share value traded in the market is lower than its holding of cash, excluding the debt, which implies a very low valuation of the company’s stock.

 For example, a company holds $5 million of cash reserve and $3 million of liabilities.
 Its net cash holdings are $2 million ($5 million – $3 million).
 If the company’s stocks are traded at $40/share with 30,000 shares outstanding, the market capitalization is $1.2 million.
 It is lower than the net cash holding, which means that the company is trading below cash.

 It is rare to see companies that are trading below cash, especially in a bull market, as investors tend to purchase shares at higher valuations with a bullish sentiment.
 However, in a bear market full of uncertainty and valuation drops, trading below cash occurs more commonly.